guvilla85/guvilla85/README.md

 # **Hi there** 👋

 ## About me
-#### I come from the infrastructure world and I'm taking my first steps with Manual QA and programming.
+#### I'm Gustavo Almeida Villa and I come from the infrastructure world and I'm taking my first steps with Manual QA and programming.
 #### These are my contacts and my resume can be accessed on LinkedIn.